QuantumWarp/tabletop-assistant/documentation/tasks.md

 - Debouncing on layout editing
 - Saving icon when doing debounced saving
 - Get types in common package to replace enums
-- Make templates project part of repo with no templates in git
 - Fix snapping
 - Layout ordering
 - Pessimistic update values & layouts